aws/amazon-documentdb-jdbc-driver/README.md

   Defaults to true.
 - `tlsAllowInvalidHostnames` (true|false) : If true, invalid host names for the TLS certificate are allowed.
 This is useful when using an SSH tunnel to a DocumentDB server.
 Defaults to false.
+- `tlsCAFile` (string) : The path to the trusted Certificate Authority (CA) `.pem` file.
+If the path starts with the tilde character (`~`), it will be replaced with the user's home directory.
+  Ensure to use only forward slash characters (`/`) in the path or URL encode the path.
+Providing the trusted Certificate Authority (CA) `.pem` file is optional as the current Amazon RDS root CA is used by default when the `tls` option is set to `true`.
+This embedded certificate is set to expire on 2024-08-22.
+For example, to provide a new trusted Certificate Authority (CA) `.pem` file that is located in the current user's `Downloads` subdirectory of their home directory, use the following: `tlsCAFile=~/Downloads/rds-ca-2019-root.pem`.
 - `scanMethod` (enum/string) : The scanning (sampling) method to use when discovering collection metadata for determining table schema.
 Possible values include the following:
   - `random` - (default) The sample documents are returned in _random_ order.